 This approach places greater demands on the network and CPU of the end user.

-You can use Preview to see what your 360 Video looks like to customers and ensure it is behaving as expected.
+You can use Preview to see how your 360 Video appears to customers and ensure it is behaving as expected.

 See also Editing Viewer Presets.